The Golden Palace: Cancellation and aftermath

 Ratings were initially solid, with the show winning its timeslot for its first few weeks, but viewership fell steadily as the season progressed.
-A second season was to be greenlit according to McClanahan, although network executives changed their mind overnight and opted not to renew the series, canceling it in May 1993.
+A second season was to be greenlit according to McClanahan, but network executives decided to cancel the show a couple of hours before the upfronts.
+CBS opted not to renew the series, canceling it in May 1993.
 Harris attributed the series' failure to Arthur's absence, saying it did not work without her.

+The show's sole season was rated 57th in the rankings, and was canceled alongside Major Dad and Designing Women.

 Following the cancellation, White joined the short-lived second season of Bob, which had aired in the same block as The Golden Palace for its first season.
 Getty went on to portray Sophia in the later seasons of another Golden Girls spin-off, Empty Nest.
 The character returned to the rebuilt Shady Pines retirement home, which had burned down in the previous series.
 What became of the characters of Rose, Blanche, Roland, Chuy, and the hotel is left unresolved.

 Notable episodes

-In 2020, amid the Black Lives Matter movement and following the murder of George Floyd, the episode "Camp Town Races Aren't Nearly as Much Fun as They Used to Be" attracted attention for how it had addressed the issues of racism and the Confederate flag.
+In 2020, amid the Black Lives Matter movement and following the murder of George Floyd, the episode "Camp Town Races Aren't Nearly as Much Fun as They Used to Be" attracted attention for how it had addressed the issues of racism and the Confederate battle flag.
 Journalist Seb Starcevic first drew attention to the episode in a Twitter thread that became popular before the wider media began to pick up the story.